webappid/LazyCrud/README.md

 # LazyCrud
-Lazy Crud is a tool to help developer create CURD api in one line artisan command.
+Lazy Crud is a tool to help the developer to create CRUD API in one line artisan command.

 ### Requirement
 * php >= 7.3.x